 New York, New York

-On the ground, gritty New York may not be the most beautiful and there is no doubt plenty of ugly spots.
+On the ground, gritty New York may not be the most beautiful city and there is no doubt plenty of ugly spots.
 Take a few rides on the New York subway and you’ll see plenty of the ugly.
 However, there is no skyline in the world more iconic than New York with its architectural feats, bridges, and Central Park.

 It’s next to impossible to not be amazed by the Brooklyn Bridge, Empire State Building, Flatiron Building, Grand Central Station, One World Trade Center, New York Public Library, Chrysler Building, and the Statue of Liberty — the list could go on.
 New York’s restaurants, bars, street food, museums, concert venues, art galleries, and neighborhoods are all world class.